Contraction Theory for Nonlinear Stability Analysis and Learning-based Control: A Tutorial Overview: Contraction Theory

 A Lyapunov function $V = \|x\|^2/2$ for \eqref{ex_eq_incremental}, where $x=[x_1,x_2]^{\top}$, yields $\dot{V} \leq -2V$.
 Thus, \eqref{ex_eq_incremental} is exponentially stable with respect to $x=0$.
 The differential dynamics of \eqref{ex_eq_incremental} is given as

 and the contraction condition \eqref{eq_MdotContracting} for \eqref{ex_eq_incremental_diff} can no longer be proven by $V=\|\delta x\|^2/2$, due to the lack of the skew-symmetric property of \eqref{ex_eq_incremental} in \eqref{ex_eq_incremental_diff}.
-This difficulty illustrates the difference between Lyapunov theory and contraction theory, where the former considers stability of \eqref{ex_eq_incremental} with respect to the equilibrium point, while the latter analyzes exponential convergence of any couple of trajectories in \eqref{ex_eq_incremental} with respect to each other (\ie{}, incremental stability in Definition~\ref{Def:incremental})~\cite{Ref:contraction1,Ref:contraction6}. \end{example} \begin{example} Contraction defined by Theorem~\ref{Thm:contraction} guarantees incremental stability of their solution trajectories but does not require the existence of stable fixed points.
-Let us consider the following system for $x:\mathbb{R}_{\geq0}\mapsto\mathbb{R}$:
+This difficulty illustrates the difference between Lyapunov theory and contraction theory, where the former considers stability of \eqref{ex_eq_incremental} with respect to the equilibrium point, while the latter analyzes exponential convergence of any couple of trajectories in \eqref{ex_eq_incremental} with respect to each other (\ie{}, incremental stability in Definition~\ref{DEF:Def:incremental})~\cite{Ref:contraction1,Ref:contraction6}. \end{example} \begin{example}{Lyapunov Theory vs. Contraction Theory II}{} Contraction defined by Theorem~\ref{THM:Thm:contraction} guarantees incremental stability of their solution trajectories but does not require the existence of stable fixed points.
+Let us consider the following system for $x:\mathbb{R}_{\geq0}\rightarrow\mathbb{R}$:

-Using the constraint \eqref{eq_MdotContracting} of Theorem~\ref{Thm:contraction}, we can easily verify that \eqref{easy_example} is contracting as $M=\mathrm{I}$ defines its contraction metric with the contraction rate $\alpha=1$.
-However, since \eqref{easy_example} has $x(t) = e^t/2+(x(0)-1/2)e^{-t}$ as its unique solution, it is not stable with respect to any fixed point. \end{example} \begin{example} Consider a Linear Time-Invariant (LTI) system, $\dot{x} = f(x) = Ax$.
+Using the condition \eqref{eq_MdotContracting} of Theorem~\ref{THM:Thm:contraction}, we can easily verify that \eqref{easy_example} is contracting as $M=\mathrm{I}$ defines its contraction metric with the contraction rate $\alpha=1$.
+However, since \eqref{easy_example} has $x(t) = e^t/2+(x(0)-1/2)e^{-t}$ as its unique solution, it is not stable with respect to any fixed point. \end{example} \begin{example}{Contraction in Linear Time-Invariant Systems}{ex:lyapunov_contraction} Consider a Linear Time-Invariant (LTI) system, $\dot{x} = f(x) = Ax$.
 Lyapunov theory states that the origin is globally exponentially stable if and only if there exists a constant positive-definite matrix $P\in\mathbb{R}^{n\times n}$ \st{}~\cite[pp. 67-68]{lssbook}

 Now, let $\overline{p} = \|P\|$.
 Since $-\mathrm{I} \preceq -P/\overline{p}$, \eqref{lin_lyapunov} implies that $PA+A^{\top}P \leq -(\epsilon/\overline{p})P$, which shows that $M=P$ with $\alpha = \epsilon/(2\overline{p})$ satisfies \eqref{eq_MdotContracting} due to the relation $\partial f/\partial x = A$.